KWB-R/pubs/content/de/publication/rn-238/index.md

 publication_types: ["0"]
 abstract: ""
 featured: false
-publication: "*5th Seminar on Real Time Control organised by the Work Group on Real Time Control of Urban Drainage Systems of the International Joint Committee on Urban Drainage, Lyon*"
+publication: " p 20 *In:* 5th Seminar on Real Time Control organised by the Work Group on Real Time Control of Urban Drainage Systems of the International Joint Committee on Urban Drainage, Lyon.
+Lyon.
+2007-06-25"
 projects: ["eva"]
 ---